gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 which is 3D!

 One minor thing.
-In most 3d math libraries this is no `projection` function to do our conversions from clip space to pixel space.
+In most 3d math libraries there is no `projection` function to do our conversions from clip space to pixel space.
 Rather there's usually a function called `ortho` or `orthographic` that looks like this